apereo/java-cas-client/README.md

 | `cacheTimeout` | Assertion cache timeout in minutes. | No
 | `tolerance` | The tolerance for drifting clocks when validating SAML tickets. | No

+<a name="programmatic-jaas-login-using-the-servlet-3"></a>
+### Programmatic JAAS login using the Servlet 3
+A `org.jasig.cas.client.jaas.Servlet3AuthenticationFilter` servlet filter that performs a programmatic JAAS login using the Servlet 3.0 `HttpServletRequest#login()` facility.
+This component should be compatible with any servlet container that supports the Servlet 3.0/JEE6 specification.

+The filter executes when it receives a CAS ticket and expects the `CasLoginModule` JAAS module to perform the CAS ticket validation in order to produce an `AssertionPrincipal` from which the CAS assertion is obtained and inserted into the session to enable SSO.

+If a `service` init-param is specified for this filter, it supersedes the service defined for the `CasLoginModule`.

+<a name="jboss-integration"></a>
 ## JBoss Integration

 In keeping with CAS integration for Java applications, a JEE container-specific servlet filter is needed to protect JEE Web applications.
 The JBoss `WebAuthenticationFilter` component provided a convenient integration piece between a servlet filter and the JAAS framework, so a complete integration solution is available only for JBoss AS versions that provide the `WebAuthenticationFilter` class.
 The JAAS support should be extensible to any JEE container with additional development.

 For JBoss it is vitally important to use the correct values for `principalGroupName` and `roleGroupName`.
 Additionally, the `cacheAssertions` and `cacheTimeout` are required since JBoss by default attempts to reauthenticate the JAAS principal with a fairly aggressive default timeout.
 Since CAS tickets are single-use authentication tokens by default, assertion caching is required to support periodic reauthentication.

+<a name="configure-servlet-filters"></a>
 ### Configure Servlet Filters

 Integration with the servlet pipeline is required for a number of purposes: